meisterhi/se1-bestellsystem/c2-customer/README.md

  - customer id: 456454, name: Abdelalim, Khaled Saad Mohamed, contacts: [+49 1524-12948210]
 ```

-Change the code such that it outputs customers in alphabetical order:
+Change the code such that it outputs customers in alphabetical last-name order:

 Output in alphabetical order: